The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ## Design Directory

 The design directory contains the configuration files for all the designs of a specific platform.
 Create a directory for the new platform in OpenROAD-flow-scripts/flow/designs to contain the relevant files and directories for all the designs for the flow in that specific platform.
-Each design requires its own `config.mk` and `constraints.sdc` files.
+Each design requires its own `config.mk` and `constraint.sdc` files.

-Follow the steps below to create the necessary directories and files. **NOTE: riscv32i is just an example and not a required name.**:
+Follow the steps below to create the necessary directories and files. **NOTE: gcd is just an example and not a required name.**:

 ```
-$ mkdir -p OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i
+$ mkdir -p OpenROAD-flow-scripts/flow/designs/MyNewPlatform/gcd
-$ touch OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i/config.mk
+$ touch OpenROAD-flow-scripts/flow/designs/MyNewPlatform/gcd/config.mk
-$ touch OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i/constraints.sdc
+$ touch OpenROAD-flow-scripts/flow/designs/MyNewPlatform/gcd/constraint.sdc
 ```

-This creates two directories MyNewPlatform and riscv32i and two empty files `config.mk` and `constraints.sdc` in OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i.
+This creates two directories MyNewPlatform and gcd and two empty files `config.mk` and `constraint.sdc` in `OpenROAD-flow-scripts/flow/designs/MyNewPlatform/gcd`.

 ## Platform Configuration